rahmamhb/sephora-challenge/README.md

 ---

-## Step 2 — Obtain and Install the Sephora APK
+## Step 2: Obtain and Install the Sephora APK

 > **The APK is not included in this repository** (excluded via `.gitignore` to comply with
 > Google Play redistribution terms).
 Obtain it using one of the options below.

-### Option A — Install from Google Play, then extract
+### Option A: Install from Google Play, then extract

 ```bash
 # On the emulator, install the app from the Play Store (requires Google account)